MS Windows 10/8/Vista

 The following options are available:

-Set as Default: Sets the selected Database as the Default Database for storing data.
+Set as Default: Set the selected Database as the Default Database for storing data.
 The Default Database will be automatically pre-selected in the Data Preview, if not overridden by a Database connected to the selected Extraction Scheme or by a parameter passed from the calling application.

-Delete: Deletes the selected Database.
+Delete: Delete the selected Database.

-Rename: Allows to rename the selected Database.
+Rename: Rename the selected Database.

 The Configuration tab contains various controls to modify the behavior of Auto Book.
 All changes you make are saved automatically.